dexiio/k8s-logging-stackdriver/README.md

 ## Logging
 ```
 LOG_TO_FILE                     # If set the application will log to a file instead of std out.
 Should be enabled to avoid recursion in error logging.
+FILE_EXCLUDE                    # If set excludes all files that contains the string.
 ```

 ## Stackdriver variables